yvonneng/instagram-collecting/README.md

-This is the github repo for test resource website
+This is the repo for test Instagram collecting resource.
+Edit the markdown (.md) files to edit the content.